ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    also configures the 10GE link before this step.

-   Following similar requests from MDSC to setup ODU2 (Segment) Tunnels within the OTN Abstract Topologies they expose as well as the steering of the Ethernet client traffic, PNC3 then sets up ODU2 cross-connections on nodes S31 and S33 while PNC2 sets up ODU2 cross-connections on nodes S15 and S18 as well as the \[ETH ->
+   Following similar requests from MDSC to setup ODU2 (Segment) Tunnels within the OTN Abstract Topologies, they expose as well as the steering of the Ethernet client traffic, PNC3 then sets up ODU2 cross-connections on nodes S31 and S33 while PNC2 sets up ODU2 cross-connections on nodes S15 and S18 as well as the \[ETH ->